python-semver/python-semver/docs/usage.rst

 Other types cannot be compared.

-If you need to convert some types into other, refer to :ref:`sec.convert.versions`.
+If you need to convert some types into others, refer to :ref:`sec.convert.versions`.

+The use of these comparison operators also implies that you can use builtin functions that leverage this capability; builtins including, but not limited to: :func:`max`, :func:`min` (for examples, see :ref:`sec_max_min`) and :func:`sorted`.